-Kuwait: Carbon dioxide (CO2) emissions
+Kuwait: Carbon dioxide emissions, thousands of tonnes

-Kuwait: Carbon dioxide emissions, thousands of tonnes: For that indicator, The World Bank provides data for Kuwait from 1960 to 2014.
-The average value for Kuwait during that period was 41826 kt with a minumum of 7803 kt in 1960 and a maximum of 102335 kt in 2012.
+For that indicator, we provide data for Kuwait from 1960 to 2014.
+The average value for Kuwait during that period was 41826 kt with a minimum of 7803 kt in 1960 and a maximum of 102335 kt in 2012.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.